 Comedian and broadcaster

-Armando Iannucci has supported Shelter's call to update the antiquated definition of over-crowding.
+Armando Iannucci has supported our call to update the antiquated definition of over-crowding.
 He produced a bitingly funny viral advertisement about the issue in the style of a mock news article, and gave an interview to Shelter's supporters' magazine.

 Amanda Lamb of Channel 4's 'A Place in the Sun' is a dedicated supporter.
-She raised money for Shelter, and helped homeless people in India, by taking part in Building Futures.
+She raised money for us, and helped homeless people in India, by taking part in Building Futures.
 She's also the face of M&S Christmas 'food to go', sold in aid of Shelter.

 Long-time Shelter supporter Jon Snow has lent his distinctive voice to an online advert condemning the outdated over-crowding laws.
 He has also backed Shelter in press adverts and our welcome booklet for new supporters.